PORTFOLIO

 Sammi Cains Tirri

-I'm Sammi, a writer based in Los Angeles.
-I write comedy TV and movies, commercials, children’s programming, and branded content.
+I'm Sammi, a writer based in the Charlotte, North Carolina area.
+I’ve lived many lives as a professional writer.
+I’ve written for comedy TV and movies, broadcast commercials, children’s animated programming, branded content, and marketing copy.

-My most recent credits include writing narrative and gaming content for a personal wellness app called Xapa, writing for the audio series Fairytale of Lies for Pocket FM and writing multiple episodes of the children’s animated series, Tuttle Twins.
+My most recent credits include writing narrative and educational content as well as copy for a B2B professional growth platform called Xapa and writing episodes of the children’s animated series, Tuttle Twins.

 “Drink the Water”